crossplane/crossplane/design/design-generic-references.md

 The advantage of this option is that it will allow composite/managed resources to get information from multiple resources to construct a single value, which is not possible today in any way.
 However, it's questionable how necessary it is since we haven't seen many users reporting that they need this functionality.
+But we'd like to keep the API open-ended for this case.
+Hence we dumped the identification information of the input under a specific field rather than keeping all of it as top-level fields.
+So, we can add multiple source references by adding another optional top-level field in the future.